roadiz/AbstractBlogTheme/README.md

 ### Usage

-All you need to do is creating your node-source `Controller` in your theme and implements `ConfigurableController` and use `PostContainerControllerTrait`.
+All you need to do is creating your `PostContainer` node-source's `Controller` in your theme and implements `ConfigurableController` and use `PostContainerControllerTrait`.
 You will be able to override any methods to configure your blog listing.